 PHONE APPS FOR TRANSPORTATION IN VIETNAM

-Grab lets you book a car through your phone, they also let you do a carpooling, request a bigger car, even booking a motorbike taxi (motorbike taxi is not available in all Southeast Asian countries).
+Grab lets you book a car through your phone, they also let you do carpool, request a bigger car, even booking a motorbike taxi (motorbike taxi is not available in all Southeast Asian countries).
 You can pay with your card or cash.
-Using the app, you can add your pick up and drop off, you can also track the driver's current location or your own whilst you are a passenger.
+Using the app, you can add your pick up and drop off, you can also track the driver’s current location or your own whilst you are a passenger.